Scholarship Leads to Success

 SOCI 1025- Honors Contemporary American Social Problems

 Students will complete an honors seminar course (3 credits) with a "B" or better.
 Alternatively, selected study abroad experiences may fulfill this requirement.
-Topics of past honors seminar have included:
+Topics of past honors seminars have included:

 Math, Music and Art